 Once the Eyedropper appears, drag it to any location on the canvas, and release to select your color.

 Your new color displays on the top half of the loupe and the current color on the bottom half.
 Lift your finger to select your new color.

-Eyedropper can also be accessed in the top left of the Colors menu for Disc, Classic, Harmony and Value, tap Color Button > Eyedropper.
+Eyedropper can also be accessed in the top left of the Color panel for Disc, Classic, Harmony and Value, tap Active Color > Eyedropper.

 This method is a one-handed variant of the above.

 Tap the Modify button to invoke a floating Eyedropper.
 It will remain floating until you touch and drag it to your desired color.